gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

 - Updated VanillaSprites for v33 and added a `ByName` string lookup
 - Added `AttackModel.SetWeapon` helper extension
 - Some fixes to `ModCustomDisplay` and `ModTowerCustomDisplay`
+- Fixed a niche situation where mod browser mods could load the wrong icons